reshmakumar101/ai-ethics-checker/README.md

 ## 📂 Framework Categories

-The REFLECT AI Framework guides reflection across six core categories:
+The REFLECT AI Framework guides reflection across six core categories.
+If enabled, trauma- and accessibility-aware prompts are embedded within each category to surface additional ethical considerations for vulnerable users or high-impact settings.

 | Category                        | Icon | Description                             |
 |--------------------------------|------|-----------------------------------------|